typicode/hotel/README.md

 If you're offline or can't configure your browser to use `.localhost` domains, you can __always__ access your local servers by going to [localhost:2000](http://localhost:2000).

-## Configurations, logs and certificates
+## Configurations, logs and self-signed SSL certificate

 You can find hotel related files in `~/.hotel` :